 Marketing localization comes with a lot of business benefits, but there are also some challenges attached to it that you have to consider before planning your localization strategy.
 Here are 3 major challenges you might face in marketing localization.

 1. Translations Would Take Time

-The same result you must expect from translated content; it should be conveying the same message, with the same emotions and affecting the targeted audience the same way.
+The same result you must expect from translated content; it should convey the same message, with the same emotions, and affect the targeted audience the same way.
 So, you have to be mindful of the fact that marketing translations are going to take more time than usual.

 2. Fewer Words, More Creativity

 This is what copywriting is all about; you have to grab the attention of customers in minimum words.
 But, the transcreation of original marketing content would be even more demanding than the actual copywriting because now you have to be creative – that too staying within the limits of the original marketing text.

 Well, how creative you could be?
 This should be the real question to ask.
 For this, you have to understand your brand voice, your targeted audience psychology, the intent of promotional content, and of course, the space your client is giving you to be creative.

 You’re lucky if it is because most of the time the original marketing content is not written keeping in mind that it is supposed to translate to other languages as well.
 This makes the job of translators even harder because they have to make their translated content feel original.
 When it comes to marketing content translation, it is not meant to look like translation.